orlovtsu/orlovtsu.github.io/README.md

 ### Part 1.
 Analysis using Data Visualization <a name="university_majors_visualization"></a> [[report](https://github.com/orlovtsu/portfolio/blob/main/university_majors/)]

-This project is focused on visualization tasks
+This part of project is focused on visualization tasks

 What was done:
 - the distribution of majors by category was described using piechart from plotly